bpandamao/SBI_gaps/README.md

 This repository contains implementations of flow matching methods for gravitational wave parameter estimation for LISA (Laser Interferometer Space Antenna) data with gaps.
 The codebase includes multiple approaches to handle high dimensional data gaps, noise, by using different data compression/summarizer for robust parameter inference.

+> **📄 Related Paper**: This code accompanies the paper ["Robust and scalable simulation-based inference for gravitational wave signals with gaps"](https://arxiv.org/abs/2512.18290) (arXiv:2512.18290).

 ## 🌟 Overview

 This repository provides two main approaches to gravitational wave parameter estimation using flow matching: